cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 :term:`optional <optional output>` (marked with ``?`` in the graph).

-Tasks are expected to complete required outputs at runtime, but they can finish without completing optional outputs.
+Tasks are expected to complete required outputs at runtime, but they don't have to complete optional outputs.

 This allows the scheduler to correctly diagnose :term:`workflow completion`.
 [2]_

-Tasks that :term:`finish <finished task>` without completing their outputs [3]_ are retained in the :term:`n=0 window <n-window>` pending user intervention, e.g. to be retriggered after a bug fix.
+Tasks that achieve a :term:`final status` without completing their outputs [3]_ are retained in the :term:`n=0 window <n-window>` pending user intervention, e.g. to be retriggered after a bug fix.

 .. note::
-   Tasks that finish without completing their outputs will raise a warning and stall the workflow when there is nothing else for the scheduler to run. to do (see
+   Tasks that achieve a final status without completing their outputs will raise a warning and stall the workflow when there is nothing else for the scheduler to run (see :ref:`workflow completion`).

-   :ref:`workflow completion`).
 They also count toward the :term:`runahead limit`, because they may run again once dealt with.

 This graph says task ``bar`` should trigger if ``foo`` succeeds: